Misfits-Rebels-Outcasts/ShaderMuse/gallery/README.md

 If you have design a Digital Composited Shader, please feel free to it here.

-### How to load the pipeline document in this gallery?

-1. Download the pipeline file.
-2. In the app, tap on the document icon, top left corner, in the Pipeline app.
-3. Select Nodef Documents->Others->Import.
-4. Select the downloaded file.

 #### Lake Noise
 <img src=Lake.gif width="30%" height="30%">